chunnug/Expression/README.md

 2 (
 ```
 ## Acknowlegement
--Base code and comments, not including the Javadoc for my methods, were done by Sridhar Alagar
+*Base code and comments, not including the Javadoc for my methods, were done by Sridhar Alagar